aendra-rininsland/learning-d3/README.md

 document is different in each.

 In the book, I say merely to clone this repository and do everything in your local fork.
-Another way to do this is to first fork this repo (you need to be logged in to GitHub):

-...And then clone your personal GitHub fork instead of aendrew/learning-d3.
+Another way to do this is to first fork this repo (you need to be logged in to GitHub), and then clone your personal GitHub fork instead of aendrew/learning-d3.
 This way, you can do everything from push your work to the cloud (where people can look at it while giving you support) to suggesting changes for the next edition of the book.

 If you want to collaborate with me on this repo, please read the following rules: